-Those who wish to allocate some of their savings to bonds have a choice between mutual funds or exchange-traded funds (ETFs).
-While the two options are alike in that they provide investors with diverse exposure to various sectors of the bond market, there are a few key differences to understand:
+If you want to put some of your money into bond funds, you have a choice between mutual funds or exchange-traded funds (ETFs).
+While the two options are alike in that they can provide you with diverse exposure to various sectors of the bond market, there are a few key differences you should know.

 Method of Purchase

-There is a slight difference in the way investors can purchase mutual funds compared with ETFs.
+There is a slight difference in the way you can purchase mutual funds compared with ETFs.
 Mutual funds are often bought through the issuing company or a financial advisor, but you can also get them through brokerage accounts.

-Investors should factor all of these expenses (loads and brokerage fees) into their thinking when assessing the costs and benefits of mutual funds versus ETFs.
+You should factor in all of these expenses when you are thinking about the costs and benefits of mutual funds versus ETFs.

-The table below shows the comparative returns of bond funds and bond ETFs within specific categories over the three- and five-year periods ended June 30, 2014.
+The table below compares returns of bond funds and bond ETFs within specific categories over the three- and five-year periods ending July 15, 2021.

-Keep in mind that in some cases the returns are skewed by the small sample size in a given category during the five-year period.
-For instance, there were relatively few ultrashort-term bond ETFs, which helps explain the large discrepancy in performance in that category.
+Keep in mind that in some cases, the returns are skewed by the small sample size in a given category during the five-year period.
+For instance, there were few ultrashort-term bond ETFs, which helps explain the large change in performance in that category.

-Mutual fund data is sourced from Morningstar's category returns page, ETF returns are from the ETF center at Yahoo!
+Mutual fund data is sourced from Morningstar's category returns page.
+ETF returns come from the ETF center at Yahoo!
 Finance.

 |Category||3-Year Return||5-Year Return|